 Using fewer household chemicals, especially on your lawn or garden, or in your kitchen or bathroom can help prevent marine pollution.
 Fish safe sunscreen is an important choice to make.
 It is also beneficial to support reef-friendly businesses, such as snorkel or dive operations that take steps to avoid damage to the reefs.

-Look, but PLEASE don't touch!
+Look, but PLEASE don't touch or feed!